Light & Halos in Dreams

 Prevents spiritual overreach

-For light & halos in dreams, that small check is more useful than a dramatic conclusion because it keeps the dream connected to lived context.
+For light & halos in dreams, that small check is more useful than a dramatic conclusion because light in dreams can be deeply meaningful, but it should clarify the reading rather than overpower it.

 When the light belongs to an angel, symbol, or visitation dream

-If the light arrives with a deceased loved one or holy figure, visitation dreams need a separate grief-and-presence frame.
+If the light arrives with a deceased loved one or holy figure, relational-presence dream pattern need a separate grief-and-presence frame.

 A related symbol or practice can support the reading when White light is already part of the dream image, practice setup, or waking aftereffect.